iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 This allows us to generalize these configurations and quickly switch from AWS to Azure, for example.

-Of particular interest here is the `spot = 0`, which tells TPI to provision spot instances instead of on-demand ones.
-At the time of writing, the on-demand hourly rate for this type of instance is $0.526.
+Of particular interest here is the `spot = 0`, which tells TPI to provision [spot instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) instead of on-demand ones.
+These instances use spare capacity from the cloud provider.
+While it may take longer for spot instances to become available, their cost is always lower than on-demand instances.

+At the time of writing, the on-demand hourly rate for the specified type of instance is $0.526.
 On the other hand, spot instances are only $0.15 per hour.
 With little to no effort, TPI allows us to reduce our cloud costs by 70%!